Tuesday, 15 April 2025

 THE WEEK AHEAD

-This week's highlights include games in the Champions League, Premier League, EFL, National League, Women's Super League, Women's League Cup and lots of other games featuring our local non-league and women's clubs.
+This week's highlights include games in the Premier League, EFL, National League, Women's National League and lots of other games featuring our local non-league and women's clubs.

 As always, please make sure you check with clubs before you travel just in case a game has been called off or the venue or kick-off time has changed - this is highly possible for some of the lower non-league clubs.
 Also, please let me know if anything is wrong or missing.